 Seeing the dirty emu and two kangaroos was probably the highlight for Thea.
 If you can call it that way.

 I think we visited 60% of the park.
-When I came to a conclusion that the other 40 % will be pretty much the same we headed towards the exit.
+When I came to the conclusion that the other 40 % would be pretty much the same, we headed toward the exit.
 Bought some overpriced water along the way and waved goodbye at what seemed to be the only two staff members at the park.

-I don’t usually leave bad feedbacks.
-Even with Uber drivers, if they are not nice, I say whatever, maybe he is having a bad day.
+I don’t usually leave bad feedback.
+Even with Uber drivers, if they are not nice, I say, maybe he is having a bad day.
 I skip ratings instead of giving them 1 star.
-BUT Melbourne Zoo was just mind blowing!
-How can it possibly have positive reviews on Tripadvisor is a total mystery to me!
+BUT Melbourne Zoo was just mind-blowing!
+How it can possibly have positive reviews on Tripadvisor is a total mystery to me!